CarolWwy/brisk-guacamole/README.md

 # brisk-guacamole
-Welcome to my coding world!
+Hello there, thank you for being here!

 I'm Carol, a customer-facing marketer, a master student, and also a beginner of coding.

-Here's some of my coding works.
-I will constantly update my github page later.
+I aims at becoming a data-driven story teller.
+Here's some of my works.

+I will keep learning and keep updating my github page.

-Welcome any kinds of discussion and suggestions!
+Welcome any discussion and suggestions!